-- Environmental indicators.
-Pressure-State-Response scheme and its modifications.
-Use of indicators for description of various environmental issues.
-Consumption and technology factors; - Atmospheric Transformations.
+- Atmospheric Transformations.
 Atmospheric Lifetime and Fates of Airborne Chemicals.
 Peculiarities of air pollution at different scales; - Local issues: problems associated with urban air pollution, major types of urban pollutants, Health effects of urban air pollution; - Regional issues: acid deposition, problems associated with acidification in Europe, ways to diminish acidic loads on the environment; - Global issues: evidence of current climate change and stratospheric ozone depletion, climate change in the past, possible environmental consequences of changes in atmosphere at the global level; - Ways to meet the challenge of atmospheric pollution: existing international agreements and their implementation, current negotiations and debates on new agreements; - Studying and constructing possible future scenarios (based on group exercise with the "World 3" model) - Key environmental and social issues associated with agriculture and food security;